 With a huff, she sat in the chair Sam held for her.

 Andrea brought over a bowl of the piping hot stew.
 Mason passed her a slice of fresh baked beer bread.
 Sage followed the men’s lead, bowing her head while Andrea said grace.
-Once she finished, she raised a spoonful of gumbo and smiled at Sage.
+Once she finished, Andrea raised a spoonful of gumbo and smiled at Sage.

 Flavor exploded over Sage’s tongue with her first bite of the spicy meal.
 She closed her eyes and moaned in delight.
 Opening them, she caught Eric staring at her.
-When Mace and Sam chuckled, a blush rose to her cheeks.
+When Mason and Sam chuckled, a blush rose to her cheeks.

 “Taste good, honey?”
 Sam teased.